-- A 10-week, 2 credit course contains 60 hours of student work which translates to a total of 20 hours of direct faculty in-class and online instruction + 40 hours out-of-class preparation. - A 10-week, 3 credit course contains 90 hours of student work which translates to a total of 30 hours of direct faculty in-class and online instruction + 60 hours out-of-class preparation.
+- A 2-unit course will reasonably approximate 60 hours of student work comprised of 20 hours of direct faculty instruction and 40 hours of out-of-class preparation and study. - A 3-unit course will reasonably approximate 90 hours of student work comprised of 30 hours of direct faculty instruction and 60 hours of out-of-class preparation and study.